elastic/elasticsearch/CONTRIBUTING.md

 enforces the [Google Java Style](https://google.github.io/styleguide/javaguide.html).
 There are plugins available for Eclipse, JetBrains IDEs such as IntelliJ IDEA, and a CLI interface.
-Formatting checks are also integrated into the build - check the code with:
+Formatting checks are also integrated into the build, in the `precommit` task.
+The formatting check can be run explicitly with:

-    ./gradlew verifyGoogleJavaFormat
+    ./gradlew spotlessJavaCheck

-Format the code with:
+The code can be formatted with:

+    ./gradlew spotlessApply

+These tasks can also be run for specific subprojects, e.g.

-    ./gradlew googleJavaFormat
+    ./gradlew server:spotlessJavaCheck

 Code is formatted with the `--aosp` option (Android Open Source Project), which indents with 4 spaces instead of 2.
-There are no other formatting options available.
+There are no other formatting options available by design.

-These tasks can also be run for specific subprojects.

 Please follow these formatting guidelines: